TehGM/Wolfringo/docs/guides/customizing/commands/arguments-parser.md

 ***

 ## Custom Parser
 While the default @TehGM.Wolfringo.Commands.Parsing.ArgumentsParser implementation allows for some customizability, you can get full control by writing your own implementation.
 To do so, simply create a class implementing @TehGM.Wolfringo.Commands.Parsing.IArgumentsParser interface.
-Once your class is complete, you can register it with @System.IServiceProvider as explained in [Introduction](xref:Guides.Customizing.Intro).
+Once your class is complete, you can register it with @TehGM.Wolfringo.Commands.CommandsServiceBuilder as explained in [Introduction](xref:Guides.Customizing.Intro).

 You can view default implementation [on GitHub](https://github.com/TehGM/Wolfringo/blob/master/Wolfringo.Commands/Parsing/ArgumentsParser.cs) for reference.